 Interestingly, it was retrospectively diagnosed as a genetic defect called porphyria, but there was no solid evidence of this theory until 2005.
 Researchers found that there had been a high level of arsenic in King George's blood, which has been connected to setting off porphyria.
-It's likely that the medicines given to him contained arsenic, meaning that the very things that were supposed to be curing him were actually making his condition worse.see more on George III of the United Kingdom
+It's likely that the medicines given to him contained arsenic, meaning that the very things that were supposed to be curing him were actually making his condition worse.15 Bizarre Facts About George III, The Clinically-Insane King Who Lost America

 Phineas Gage Survived A Tamping Iron That Speared His Skull